 The Little Green Library has already been offering this service for several years thanks to a team of three volunteers who serve some 12 day-care centres.
 We now need three more volunteers in order to offer the service to new centres which have made a request.

-Manon Gauthier's paintings at the library
+Lorelei Muller's paintings at the library